 All qualifications and courses offered by Norton Institute are available on a Fee for Service (FFS) basis.
-Details of the cost of each course are available on RTO's website. www.norton.edu.au (proposed)

-FFS qualifications must be paid for in accordance with the payment plan arranged, if any, prior to commencement of the qualification.
+Details of the cost of each course are available on RTO's website.
+Vocational Education and Training in Australia - Norton Institute FFS qualifications must be paid for in accordance with the payment plan arranged, if any, prior to commencement of the qualification.
 Payment can be made by Cheque, Credit Card or EFT.
 Enrolments will not be processed without payment of an enrolment fee or notification of an agreed payment plan.
 Please note that Students are not officially enrolled until they have paid their fees or received written documentation stating they are exempt from payment, or a payment plan has been entered.